simonambridge/RTFAP2/README.md

 To check that DSE Search is up and running sucessfully go to http://{servername}:8983/solr/

 Now we can query our data in a number of ways.
 One is through cql using the solr_query column.
-The other is through a third party library like SolrJ which will interact with the search tool through rest.
+The other is through a third party library like SolrJ which will interact with the search tool through ReST.

 Below are the CQL Solr queries addressing some of the client requirements (&more) for searching the data in DSE: